Bayesian Pseudo-Coresets via Contrastive Divergence: Experiments and results

-As discussed in previous sections, BPC methods rely on divergence minimization between posteriors associated with original training set and synthetic set.
-Hence, a natural concern that arises is that of generalization of such synthetic set across different network architecture.
-While this aspect of synthetic set is explored in dataset condensation literature, BPC literature have not addressed this concern.
-For this reason, we show the cross-architecture generalization of synthetic sets generated using BPC methods.
-For this, we construct the pseudo-coreset for CIFAR10 (ipc=10) by using a ConvNet architecture mentioned in previous section, and train different networks like ResNet\cite{resnet}, VGG\cite{vgg} and AlexNet\cite{alexnet} on the pseudo-coreset to test the generalization of the network.
-Our findings are listed in Table~\ref{cross-architecture}.
-It can be seen that previous BPC methods lack to generalize across network architecture whereas our method is able to generalize well on other architectures as well.
-For instance, the performance of BPC-fKL and BPC-rKL drop by $34.19\%$ and $24.42\%$ respectively on ResNet resulting in random predictions with an accuracy of almost $10\%$, whereas our method observes a drop of only $14.74\%$ while performing with an accuracy of $41.65\%$.
-The same pattern can be seen with other architectures, demonstrating that our approach is generalizable even when other BPC methods fail.
+Here, we present the cross-architecture results pertaining to various BPC methods.
+In these experiments, we construct the pseudo-coreset using the said ConvNet model, while during inference, we use different architectures such as ResNet~\citep{resnet}, VGG-Net~\citep{vgg} and AlexNet~\citep{alexnet} for evaluation.
+We perform these experiments for CIFAR10 (ipc = 10).
+The results of the cross-architecture experiments are presented in Table~\ref{cross-architecture}.
+It can be seen that previous BPC methods fail to generalize across different network architectures, whereas our method demonstrates the ability to adapt to various architectures.
+For instance, the performance of BPC-fKL and BPC-rKL drop by $34.19\%$ and $24.42\%$ respectively on ResNet, resulting in random predictions with an accuracy of almost $10\%$, whereas our method observes a drop of only $14.74\%$ while giving an accuracy of $41.65\%$.